austencloud/cirque-aflame/cirque-app/DEBUGGING-SUMMARY.md

 ## How to Test

 1. Press **F5** in VS Code
-2. Select "Launch CircusSync Dev Server"
+2. Select "Launch Ringmaster Dev Server"
 3. Wait for server to start (auto-kills any existing process on port 3000)
 4. Navigate to http://localhost:3000 in your browser
 5. Dashboard should load with no console errors!